 From the turf roofs of Viking dwellings in Scandinavia to the ‘hanging gardens’ of ancient Babylon, green roofs have a history reaching back thousands of years.
-Modern green roofs and walls are building elements designed to support living vegetation in order to improve a building’s performance.
-Also known as ‘living’ roofs and walls, they are emerging as important additions to the palette of construction techniques for creating healthy, ecologically responsible buildings.
+Modern green roofs and walls are designed to support living vegetation in order to improve a building’s performance.

-Green roofs are an accepted part of modern building in Europe where some city and national governments have mandated their use.
-The Austrian city of Linz, for example, requires green roofs on all new residential and commercial buildings with rooftops larger than 100m2, and German green roof building has been encouraged by the Federal Nature Protection Act, the Building Code and state-level nature protection statutes.
-Australian examples are less common but in 2007 a national organisation was formed to promote green roofs, and Brisbane City Council included green roofs in its proposed action plan for dealing with climate change.
+Green roofs are an accepted part of modern building in Europe, and some city and national governments have even mandated their use.
+The Austrian city of Linz, for example, requires green roofs on all new residential and commercial buildings with rooftops larger than 100m2; and in Germany, green roof building has been encouraged by the Federal Nature Protection Act, the Building Code, and state-level nature protection statutes.

-The growing interest in green roof and wall construction has been encouraged by the increasing availability of technologies that make their construction easier and more economical.
+Interest in green roof and wall construction is increasing, encouraged by the availability of technologies that make their construction easier and more economical.